דלג לתוכן הראשי

 HMB is considered very safe.
 Dozens of studies have found no significant side effects at a dosage of 3 grams per day, and there is no evidence of liver or kidney toxicity at standard doses.
 It is one of the safest supplements available.
 But safety is not efficacy, and here honesty is needed:

-- Priorities: If you are healthy and training, adequate protein, creatine monohydrate, and quality sleep will give you several times the benefit before HMB even enters the equation.
+• Priorities: If you are healthy and training, adequate protein, creatine monohydrate, and quality sleep will give you several times the benefit before HMB even enters the equation.

-- Form of HMB: Most supplements contain HMB-Ca (calcium salt).
-There is also HMB-FA (free acid) which is absorbed faster, but is more expensive and without unequivocal evidence of an advantage in outcomes.
+• Form of HMB: Most supplements contain HMB-Ca (calcium salt).
+There is also HMB-FA (free acid), which is absorbed faster but is more expensive and without unequivocal evidence of an advantage in outcomes.

-If after all this you are in the group that might benefit, it is advisable to choose a product with a full dosage and quality testing.
+If after all this you are in the group that might benefit, it's worth choosing a product with a full dosage and quality testing.
 You can purchase HMB on iHerb at relatively reasonable prices.
-Before deciding if the supplement is even suitable for you, it is worth going through our personal supplement selector that tailors recommendations based on age, gender, and goals.
+Before deciding if the supplement is even right for you, it's worth going through our personal supplement selector that tailors recommendations based on age, gender, and goals.

 What to Take Away from the Research?

-- If you are in a caloric deficit or cutting diet: HMB may help preserve muscle while losing weight.
+2. If you are in a caloric deficit or cutting diet: HMB may help preserve muscle while losing weight.
 This is a reasonable scenario to try.

-- If you are a complete beginner: HMB may curb muscle soreness and damage in the first few weeks, but proper training alone will achieve most of the benefit.
+4. If you are a complete beginner: HMB may curb muscle soreness and damage in the first few weeks, but proper training alone will achieve most of the benefit.

-- Always prioritize the basics first: 1.6 to 2.2 grams of protein per kilo, sleep, and consistent training.
+5. Always prioritize the basics first: 1.6 to 2.2 grams of protein per kilo, sleep, and consistent training.
 No supplement fixes a deficient foundation.

 The Broader Perspective

-The story of HMB is a perfect example of a principle that repeats itself over and over in the supplement world: A supplement can be both effective and almost useless, depending on who takes it.
+The story of HMB is a perfect example of a principle that repeats itself over and over in the supplement world: A supplement can be both effective and nearly useless, depending on who takes it.
 The exact same supplement, at the same dosage, will greatly help a 75-year-old woman with sarcopenia and do nothing for a 25-year-old guy lifting weights.
 The difference is not in the supplement, but in the biological state of the person taking it.

 References: